Freedom For The Captive

 IN MEMORY OF MY FRIEND AND BROTHER IN THE LORD DAVID ALLEN SCHOLL:

 The Thunderbird Foundation supports Freedom Shield.
 A non-profit 501c3 that works on an international level to free those enslaved in Human Trafficking.
-After ten years of operation, Freedom Shield has globally rescued, 3288 men, women, and children held captive by human traffickers.
+After ten years of operation, Freedom Shield Foundation has globally rescued, 3288 men, women, and children held captive by human traffickers.
 Forty percent of rescued women and children claim Native American or First Nation descent.
 This is the highest number per capita and the most vulnerable.
-Poverty among the northern tribes is on a scale I cannot begin to explain in words on my internet site.
-I cannot encourage, "you" enough to donate to the Freedom Shield Foundation.
+Poverty among the northern tribes is on a scale I cannot begin to explain in words.
+I encourage, "you" to donate to the Freedom Shield Foundation.
 It is money well spent.
 Click here: FFTC and read the amazing bio of my friend and brother who freed 1200 Yazidi women and children while working in the Middle East.